 You will be responsible for arranging your own transport to Mombasa, Kenya.
 After you’ve booked your journey, detailed travel information will be given.

 The work with monkeys is varied and after an introduction, your tasks may be:

-- Taking care fo bay primates, when there is one present at time of your participation, Assisting in caring for the infant requires 24 hour care, this involves feeding, weighing and generally caring for the individual;
+- Taking care for baby primates, when there is any present at time of your participation, Assisting in caring for the infant requires 24 hour care, this involves feeding, weighing and generally caring for the individual;

 - Helping with farm work, rescuing and releasing primates;